CBD oil for cats

 Anxiety and stress |

-Modulation of the serotonin receptor (5-HT1A), reduction of the stress response |
+Modulation of the serotonin receptor (5-HT1A), reduction of stress response |

-Use for separation anxiety, veterinary visits, loud noises – good results in practical observations |
+Use in separation anxiety, vet visits, loud noises – good results in practical observations |

 |